roguh/vis-backup/README.md

 A vis plugin that makes backups of current files before saving.

-Writes backups to `~/.vis-backup`.
+Writes backups to `~/.vis-backups`.
+This backup folder must exist and you need permissions to write to it.

-Change the variable `backup.directory` to save them to a different directory.
+Change the variable `backup.directory` to save backups to a different directory.
+See below for configuation examples.

 # Installing